Increased energy for EPCs and eco matters

 Cast your mind back to 2018, if you can.
 Calvin Harris and Dua Lipa had the best-selling single with One Kiss, the Beast from the East blanketed the country in snow and Harry wed Meghan.
 What wasn’t in the news was something called the energy price cap.
 Little did we know how we’d become fixated by such a measure.

-A new fascination fuelled by energy
+A new fascination fueled by energy

 Introduced on 1st January 2019 by Ofgem, the energy price cap is designed to ensure customers pay a fair amount for the gas and electricity they use.
 The cap considers the energy costs in the wholesale market and ensures consumers aren’t paying too much – or even too little – for what they use.